 Plumbing Manufacturing: Key Driver of Jobs, Innovation and Growth

-Plumbing manufacturers generate more than $47.7 billion in direct annual output, providing 208,283 jobs and $13.2 billion in wages.
-After adding the impacts of suppliers and household spending by employees of the industry and its suppliers, the total economic impact of the plumbing manufacturing industry increases to $116.7 billion.
-This total impact accounts for 517,696 jobs, $35.3 billion in wages, and $15 billion in tax revenue.
-View the study's methodology and FAQ to learn more.
+After adding the impacts of suppliers and household spending by employees of the industry and its suppliers, the total economic impact of the plumbing manufacturing industry increases to $129 billion—about four-tenths of 1% of America’s gross domestic product.
+This total impact accounts for 500,487 jobs, $37 billion in wages, and $17.7 billion in tax revenue.

 Career opportunities abound

 For the plumbing manufacturing industry, a skilled workforce is fundamental to continued growth and innovation.
-PMI members report a talent shortage in the industry – from production, maintenance and technician positions to machinists, engineers and industrial designers.
+PMI members report a talent shortage in the industry—from production, maintenance and technician positions to machinists, engineers and industrial designers.
 To compete globally, plumbing manufacturers require high-quality workers, as well as a strong technical workforce.

 PMI favors better coordination among educators, federal and state governments and the private sector to recruit secondary and post-secondary school graduates with the necessary job training to fill vacant manufacturing positions.